EduGonO/notes/notes/taste and design.md

     -  Ben Rich, Skunk Works

 > "Beauty is the first test: there is no permanent place in this world for ugly mathematics."

-- - G. H. Hardy, _A Mathematician's Apology_
+    - G. H. Hardy, _A Mathematician's Apology_

+> Beauty is the first test: there is no permanent place in this world for ugly mathematics.
+> – G. H. Hardy, _A Mathematician's Apology_

-> "Beauty is the first test: there is no permanent place in this world for ugly mathematics."
+- > "Beauty is the first test: there is no permanent place in this world for ugly mathematics."
+    - G. H. Hardy, _A Mathematician's Apology_

+> Beauty is the first test: there is no permanent place in this world for ugly mathematics.
-> - G. H. Hardy, _A Mathematician's Apology_
+    > – G. H. Hardy, _A Mathematician's Apology_

 ⠀

 ## on taste